This page explains our writing style and the guidelines we follow to write clearly.

 Use paragraphs to group sentences related to a broader idea together.
 Whenever you change the topic or move on to another concept, add a new paragraph.

 Long paragraphs, like long sentences, make the text harder to follow.
-Give the reader breathing room and structure your articles in a way that supports your story.
+Give the reader a breathing room and structure your articles in a way that supports your story.

 Use headings, lists, and short paragraphs to structure your writings.